Carl Philipp Emanuel Bach

-To distinguish him from his brother Johann Christian, the "London Bach", who at this time was music master to Queen Charlotte of Great Britain, C. P. E. Bach was known as the "Berlin Bach" during his residence in that city, and later as the "Hamburg Bach" when he succeeded Telemann as Kapellmeister there.
+To distinguish him from his brother Johann Christian, the "London Bach", who at this time was music master to Queen Charlotte of Great Britain, Bach was known as the "Berlin Bach" during his residence in that city, and later as the "Hamburg Bach" when he succeeded Telemann as Kapellmeister there.
 To his contemporaries, he was known simply as Emanuel.
-His second name was in honor of his godfather Georg Philipp Telemann, a friend of Johann Sebastian Bach.
+His second name was in honour of his godfather Georg Philipp Telemann, a friend of his father J. S. Bach.

-Bach was an influential pedagogue, writing the ever influential "Essay on the true art of playing keyboard instruments", which would be studied by Haydn, Mozart and Beethoven, among others.
+Bach was an influential pedagogue, writing the influential "Essay on the true art of playing keyboard instruments", which would be studied by Joseph Haydn, Wolfgang Amadeus Mozart, and Ludwig van Beethoven, among others.

 Life

 Early years: 1714–1738

 C. P. E. Bach was born on 8 March 1714 in Weimar to Johann Sebastian Bach and his first wife, Maria Barbara.
 He was their fifth child and third son.
 The composer Georg Philipp Telemann was his godfather.
 When he was ten years old, he entered the St. Thomas School, Leipzig, where his father had become cantor in 1723.
 He was one of four Bach children to become professional musicians; all four were trained in music almost entirely by their father.
 In an age of royal patronage, father and son alike knew that a university education helped prevent a professional musician from being treated as a servant.
-Carl, like his brothers, pursued advanced studies in jurisprudence at the University of Leipzig in 1731 and at Frankfurt an der Oder in 1735.
-In 1738, at the age of 24, he obtained his degree but never practiced law, instead turning his attention immediately to music.
+Carl, like his brothers, pursued advanced studies in jurisprudence at Leipzig University in 1731 and at Frankfurt an der Oder in 1735.
+In 1738, at the age of 24, he obtained his degree but never practised law, instead turning his attention immediately to music.

 Berlin years: 1738–1768

-A few months after graduation, Bach, armed with a recommendation by the Graun brothers (Johann Gottlieb and Carl Heinrich) and Sylvius Leopold Weiss, obtained an appointment at Berlin in the service of Crown Prince Frederick of Prussia, the future Frederick the Great.
+A few months after graduation, Bach, with a recommendation by the Graun brothers (Johann Gottlieb and Carl Heinrich) and Sylvius Leopold Weiss, obtained an appointment at Berlin in the service of Crown Prince Frederick of Prussia, the future Frederick the Great.
 Upon Frederick's accession in 1740, Bach became a member of the royal orchestra.
 He was by this time one of the foremost clavier players in Europe, and his compositions, which date from 1731, include about thirty sonatas and concert pieces for harpsichord and clavichord.
 During his time there, Berlin was a rich artistic environment, where Bach mixed with many accomplished musicians, including several notable former students of his father, and important literary figures, such as Gotthold Ephraim Lessing, with whom the composer would become close friends.

 In Berlin, Bach continued to write numerous pieces for solo keyboard, including a series of character pieces, the so-called "Berlin Portraits", including "La Caroline".
 His reputation was established by the two sets of sonatas which he published with dedications to Frederick the Great (1742) and to Charles Eugene, Duke of Württemberg (1744).
 In 1746, he was promoted to the post of chamber musician (Kammermusikus) and served the king alongside colleagues like Carl Heinrich Graun, Johann Joachim Quantz, and Franz Benda.